 - A. All wrestlers competing in an ASAA sanctioned event have the option of wearing a mouth guard or not.
-If during competition the mouth guard comes out, it may be replaced at an appropriate time at the official's discretion. - B. Wrestlers are required to wear a red or blue singlet for ASAA rural and Provincial Championship Events as per the requirements in the WCL rulebook for a national championship.
+If during competition the mouth guard comes out, it may be replaced at an appropriate time at the official's discretion. - B. Wrestlers are required to wear a red or blue singlet for ASAA rural championship and provincial championship events asper the requirements in the WCL rulebook for a national championship.
 As exceptions to this rule, the ASAA allows a school team to wear a singlet of school colour(s) which may or may not display a school logo and/or name.
-Also, the ASAA will allow the new two-piece uniform, which may or may not include a UWW (United World Wrestling) logo or emblem or in particular situations, competitors may wear athletic shorts of the same singlet colour over the singlet.
-Aside from these exceptions, the ASAA does not allow any club logos or colours, Provincial and/or national logos and/or emblems on singlets to be worn.
+Also, the ASAA will allow the new two-piece uniform, which may or may not include a United World Wrestling (UWW) logo or emblem or in particular situations, competitors may wear athletic short or leggings of matching colour over the singlet or close-fitting long-sleeve shirt and leggings of matching colour or black under the singlet.
+Also athletes are permitted to wear a sport hijab also black or matching colour.
+All permitted items must be free of metal or plastic fastenings and free of pockets.
+Aside from these exceptions, the ASAA does not allow any club logos or colours, provincial and/or national logos and/or emblems on singlets or warm-ups to be worn.